Tossyn12/VIVLI-AMR-CHALLENGE/README.md

 # VIVLI-AMR-CHALLENGE
-exploratory data analysis for ATLAS and GEARS dataset
+## Exploratory data analysis for ATLAS and GEARS dataset
+This project investigated the antibiotics resistance pattern and its influencers (age, sex and geographical location) using GEARS and ATLAS dataset